-- 2310.
-Change, Extension or Alteration.
-As provided in Section 6, Ch.40A, G.L., a nonconforming single or two-family dwelling may be altered or extended provided that doing so does not increase the nonconforming nature of said structure.
-Other preexisting nonconforming structures or uses may be extended, altered, or changed in use on Special Permit from the Board of Appeals if the Board of Appeals finds that such extension, alteration, or change will not be substantially more detrimental to the neighborhood than the existing nonconforming use.
-Once changed to a conforming use, no structure or land shall be permitted to revert to a nonconforming use. - 2320.
-Restoration.
-Any legally nonconforming building or structure may be reconstructed if destroyed by fire or other accidental or natural cause if reconstructed within a period of two years from the date of the catastrophe, or else such reconstruction must comply with this Bylaw. - 2330.
-Abandonment.
-A nonconforming use which has been abandoned, or discontinued for a period of two years, shall not be reestablished.
-Any future use of the premises shall conform with this Bylaw. - 2340.
-Replacement.
-Replacement of mobile homes or commercial vehicles parked in nonconformity with Section 2400 is not permitted, even where such replacement does not increase the extent of nonconformity.
+- A. Change, extension or alteration.
+As provided in M.G.L. ch.
+40A, § 6, a nonconforming single- or two-family dwelling may be altered or extended, provided that doing so does not increase the nonconforming nature of said structure.
+Other preexisting nonconforming structures or uses may be extended, altered, or changed in use on special permit from the Board of Appeals if the Board of Appeals finds that such extension, alteration, or change will not be substantially more detrimental to the neighborhood than the existing nonconforming use.
+Once changed to a conforming use, no structure or land shall be permitted to revert to a nonconforming use. - B. Restoration.
+Any legally nonconforming building or structure may be reconstructed if destroyed by fire or other accidental or natural cause if reconstructed within a period of two years from the date of the catastrophe, or else such reconstruction must comply with this bylaw. - C. Abandonment.
+A nonconforming use or structure which has been abandoned, or discontinued for a period of two years, shall not be reestablished; provided, however, that, by special permit granted by the Zoning Board of Appeals, the use of an abandoned nonconforming residential structure, or any portion thereof, may be reestablished.
+In all other respects, any future use of the subject premises shall conform with this bylaw. - D. Replacement.
+Replacement of mobile homes or commercial vehicles parked in nonconformity with § 240-31 is not permitted, even where such replacement does not increase the extent of nonconformity.